 Safe Waste Gas Abatement in High-Tech Industries

-The manufacturing of powerful high-tech products like microchips, photovoltaic modules, flat screens, and Light Emitting Diodes (LEDs) requires highly complex, multistage manufacturing processes.
-Each production sub-step creates waste gases that must be abated directly at their point of origin (Point-of-Use).
+The manufacture of powerful high-tech products like microchips, photovoltaic modules, flat screens, and Light Emitting Diodes (LEDs) requires highly complex, multistage manufacturing processes.
+Each production sub-step creates waste gases that have to be abated directly at their point of origin (Point-of-Use).

 Reliable Waste Gas Abatement at the Point-of-Use